redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 #### Create a cluster queue to manage the empty Kueue resource flavor

-Why?
 The Kueue ClusterQueue object manages a pool of cluster resources such as pods, CPUs, memory, and accelerators.
 A cluster can have multiple cluster queues, and each cluster queue can reference multiple resource flavors.

 Cluster administrators can configure cluster queues to define the resource flavors that the queue manages, and assign a quota for each resource in each resource flavor.
 Cluster administrators can also configure usage limits and queueing strategies to apply fair sharing rules across multiple cluster queues in a cluster.